-- a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? - b) Conflict with an applicable congestion management program, including but not limited to level of service standard and travel demand measures, or other standards established by the county congestion/management agency for designated roads or highways? - c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? - d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? - e) Result in inadequate emergency access? - f) Conflict with adopted policies, plans, programs, regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
+a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? \boxtimes b) Conflict with an applicable congestion management program, including but not limited to level of service standard and travel demand measures, or other standards established by the county congestion/management agency for designated roads or highways? \boxtimes c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \boxtimes d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? \boxtimes e) Result in inadequate emergency access? \boxtimes f) Conflict with adopted policies, plans, programs, regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the a, b) The construction of the proposed projects would result in a small increase of traffic to the area, which may result in a potentially significant impact.
+A traffic impact study will be prepared, and this issue will be addressed in the EIR.